 What is it about a town that makes it special?
 A local attraction, a family-owned business that has been there forever?
 A piece of history you can’t find anywhere else, or a bookstore with just the right vibe?
 Here are a few of the Unique, Interesting, Yours of Wabasha-Kellogg.

-Wind Whisper West Art Gallery– Did you know can buy a genuine Kimono in small town Wabasha??
-Yep, kinda blew my mind too, how awesome its that!
-Worth your time just to check out his unique stop with beautiful art.
+Wind Whisper West Art Gallery– Did you know you can buy a genuine Kimono in small town Wabasha??
+Yep, kinda blew my mind too, and how awesome is that!
+Worth your time just to check out this unique stop with beautiful art.

 Wabasha Beach Park and River Walk- One of the best parts of visiting a small town is the walkability and a sense of time slowing down.
-In Wabasha, it’s easy to find this feeling thanks to their lovely beach park and river walk.
-All you have to do is get downtown, and you can begin your experience to your walking or biking happy place.
-For all your biking, hiking, and fishing needs around Wabasha click here.
-And to create even more fun while exploring check out River Rider Cycle and Specialty!
+In Wabasha, it’s easy to find this feeling, thanks to their lovely beach park and river walk.
+All you have to do is get downtown, and you can begin your walking or biking happy place experience.

 Broken Paddle Guiding– You can’t come to Wabasha without spending time on the Mississpi River.
 While you have plenty of places to fish and explore right off the Wabasha shores, a great way to really get up close is to paddle with a guide.
 What a unique way to learn about this area of the Mississippi!

 Small Town Story Highlight

 Hoppy Girl Brewing– I love it when I’m able to experience a small town success story up close.
 Giving me the opportunity to show my children the value of what hard work and passion can create.
 My Town and family were fortunate to see this passion up close at Hoppy Girl Brewing.